tendaiactivetutors-beep/Workforce-Management-and-Human-Resources-Analytics-Project/README.md

 ## Tools and Technologies

-*Python (Pandas, NumPy): Used for data generation, cleaning, transformation, and exploratory data analysis.
+*Databricks SQL scripts: Used for data generation, cleaning, transformation, and exploratory data analysis.

 *SQL (Conceptual): Applied for data querying, joining, and aggregation (demonstrating database interaction principles).

-*Power BI / Tableau (Conceptual): Intended for creating interactive dashboards and visualizations to present findings.
+*Power BI / Excel/ Locker Studio: Use for creating interactive dashboards and visualizations to present findings.
+*Micosoft Powerpont/ Canva: Use for creating presentations
 ## Key Questions to be Answered

 This analysis seeks to answer critical questions relevant to HR and operations: